bulelani-nhla/MWEB_Competition_App/README.md

     • Install MySQL with MySQL Installer for Windows OS

-    Configure the connection to the database using environment variables for the password and database name in python application.py code
+    Configure the connection to the database using environment variables for the password and database name in python app_modules.py code in line 30...........
+DB_PASSWORD="Type in password"   and     line 31............
+DB_NAME="testdb"

     TIPS: For setting environment variables on Windows Operting System https://www.youtube.com/watch?v=NDbr32xMUDQ&list=WL&index=2&t=74s